Prize For Freedom

+The Prize For Freedom is an annual prize presented by the Liberal International to individuals who had made exceptional contributions to human rights and political freedoms.

+Background

-The Prize For Freedom is an annual prize presented by the Liberal International since 1985.
-With the prize the organization honors an individual which has made an outstanding contribution to human rights and political freedoms.
+Established in 1984 with the agreement of Liberal International Executive Committee.
+With the prize the organization honors an individual which has made an exceptional contribution to human rights and political freedoms.
 The Prize is one of the highest awards focused on the people who would persevere and promote world liberality.